bdooling/bdooling.github.io/README.md

 ### ADS-B

-I run an ADS-B Feeder that picks up signals from nearby aircraft and feeds the data to ADSB Exchange (https://www.adsbexchange.com/), which aggregates data from contributes onto a [global map]([url](https://globe.adsbexchange.com/)).
+I run an ADS-B Feeder that picks up signals from nearby aircraft and feeds the data to [ADSB Exchange](https://www.adsbexchange.com/), which aggregates data from contributes onto a [global map](https://globe.adsbexchange.com/).

 Specifically, two antennas (each paired with an SDR) receive and decode ADS-B UAT (978 MHz; for aircraft that operate below 18,000 FT MSL), and ADS-B ES (1090 MHz; above that height).

-Aircraft from my feed can be viewed at [https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK]([url](https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK)), and stats from my feeder [here]([url](https://www.adsbexchange.com/api/feeders/?feed=9pzsO_x-W0IK)).
+Aircraft from my feed can be viewed at [https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK](https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK), and stats from my feeder [here](https://www.adsbexchange.com/api/feeders/?feed=9pzsO_x-W0IK).

-Lastly, some additional interesting stats can be viewed on the ADSB Exchange "[leaderboard]([url](https://globe.adsbexchange.com/leaderboard/))" by searching for my feed ID (`9pzsO_x-W0IK`).
+Lastly, some additional interesting stats can be viewed on the ADSB Exchange "[leaderboard](https://globe.adsbexchange.com/leaderboard/)" by searching for my feed ID (`9pzsO_x-W0IK`).

 ### FT8

 Along with my kids, we experiment with a few different radios and antennas to "collect" radio signals from far-flung places around the world.

-Our most recent activity can be seen at the [PSKReporter site]([url](https://www.pskreporter.info/pskmap?preset&callsign=KI5QKF&timerange=86400&hideunrec=1&blankifnone=1&showsnr=1&showlines=1&mapCenter=37.22207150572336,-90.37766484038866,3.3992446412754806)) (note: some days we're quiet / offline), while a comprehensive list of countries/territories we've received contacts from is maintained [here](https://raw.githubusercontent.com/bdooling/public_gh_content/refs/heads/master/rf/Countries-KI5QKF-AllTime-Unique.txt).
+Our most recent activity can be seen at the [PSKReporter site](https://www.pskreporter.info/pskmap?preset&callsign=KI5QKF&timerange=86400&hideunrec=1&blankifnone=1&showsnr=1&showlines=1&mapCenter=37.22207150572336,-90.37766484038866,3.3992446412754806) (note: some days we're quiet / offline), while a comprehensive list of countries/territories we've received contacts from is maintained [here](https://raw.githubusercontent.com/bdooling/public_gh_content/refs/heads/master/rf/Countries-KI5QKF-AllTime-Unique.txt).

 ## Other Areas